Second Part: HERE

 Continues in Second Part: HERE

-The post continues with the analysis of the article in Journalist.Se, as well of an article in The Local and another vilifying piece .
+The post continues with the analysis of the article in Journalist.Se, as well of an article in another vilifying piece .
 Also the issue of the Psychological warfare design in the Swedish case against WikiLeaks.
 Check for updates later!